bernardosan/bernardosan/README.md

 ### Hey 👋

-### ⚡ I'm a electrical engineering student ⚡ which develop mobile applications using Kotlin mainly.
+### ⚡ I'm a electrical engineer⚡ which develop mobile applications!

 ### About me